Who is our Metropolitan?

 second century, it has been understood as distinct from

-bishop and synonymous with priest.
+Bishop and synonymous with Priest.
 Its literal meaning in

 Greek (Gr: πρεσβύτερος - presbyteros) is “elder.”